syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 ![Sparkline Sample](./images/Areatype.png)

-> Refer [code block](#populate-sparkline-with-data) to know the property value of **ClimateData**.
+> Refer to [code block](#populate-sparkline-with-data) to know about the property value of **ClimateData**.

-## Adding data label
+## Adding Data Label

-You can add data labels to improve the readability of the Sparkline component.
+Add the Data Labels to improve the readability of the Sparkline component.
 This can be achieved by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html#Syncfusion_Blazor_Charts_SparklineDataLabelSettings_Visible) property to **true** in the [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html).

 Available types are: